Michael Meyer

 Venture building Kyntenio

-A Kentucky infrastructure venture connecting business buyers with carrier, consulting, and data-center expertise.
+A Kentucky infrastructure venture that helped business buyers connect carrier, consulting, and data-center choices to real operating needs.

 Executive intelligence Meyer Intelligence

-An executive intelligence practice built around Valkaris, decision briefs, watch maps, confidence notes, briefing trails, and the promise: Know earlier.
+An executive intelligence practice built around Valkaris, decision briefs, watch maps, confidence notes, briefing trails, and a simple promise: Know earlier.
 Decide better.

 Research venture Conversation Research Institute

-A research venture that used public conversation to find market language, unmet needs, and positioning opportunities before formal research would catch them.
+A research venture that used public conversation to find market language, unmet needs, and positioning gaps early.

 Mobile safety product Real Estate Agent Shield